 \begin{example}[Functional AR model with measurement errors] \normalfont The functional AR model has been used in many applications involving functional data.
-We, in this example, consider the functional AR model where each observation is contaminated by measurement errors; this may be understood as a special case of the model considered in \cite{Chen_et_al_2020}.
-A natural example can be found in some recent literature on forecasting of probability density functions; see e.g., \cite{kokoszka2019forecasting}.
-Since true probability density functions are not observable in practice, they need to be replaced by appropriate nonparametric estimates that involve estimation errors.
-As we show in Section~\ref{sec:sim2} via Monte Carlo study, this error could make estimation results of some existing estimators less accurate.
+We in this example consider the functional AR model where each observation is contaminated by a measurement error; this may be understood as a special case of the model considered in \cite{Chen_et_al_2020}.
+An example can be found in the recent literature on forecasting of probability densities; see e.g., \cite*{kokoszka2019forecasting}.
+Since true probability density functions are not observable in practice, they need to be replaced by appropriate nonparametric estimates that inherently involve estimation errors.
 Beyond this specific case, it seems to be quite common in practice that the true functional realization $y_t^\circ$ cannot be observed and thus has to be replaced by an estimate $y_t$, obtained by smoothing its discrete realizations.
 In these cases, it may be natural to assume that $y_t$ contains a measurement error $e_t$, i.e., $y_t = y_t^\circ + e_t$.
-If a sequence of functions $\{y_t^\circ\}_{t\geq 1}$ satisfies the stationary AR law of motion given by $y_{t}^{\circ} = \mathcal A y_{t-1} ^\circ + \epsilon_{t}$ for $t \geq 1$, with $\mathbb{E}[\varepsilon_t] = 0$ and $\mathbb{E}[y_{t-1}^\circ \otimes \varepsilon_t] = 0$, we have In this case, $\mathbb{E}[y_{t-1}\otimes u_t] \neq 0$ in general, and hence $y_{t-1}$ is endogenous.
-To see this in detail, we assume for simplicity that $e_t$ is uncorrelated with $e_{\ell}$ for every $\ell \neq t$, and also uncorrelated with $y_\ell^\circ$ and $\varepsilon_\ell$ for every $\ell$; this may not be restrictive in practice, and an analogous assumption was employed by \cite{Chen_et_al_2020} in a similar context.
-Then, it can be shown that $\mathbb{E}[y_{t-1} \otimes u_t] = \mathcal A \mathbb{E}[e_{t-1} \otimes e_{t-1}]$, which is a nonzero operator in general. \end{example}
+If $\{y_t^\circ\}_{t\geq 1}$ satisfies the stationary AR law of motion given by $y_{t}^{\circ} = \mathcal A y_{t-1} ^\circ + \epsilon_{t}$ for $t \geq 1$, with $\mathbb{E}[\varepsilon_t] = 0$ and $\mathbb{E}[y_{t-1}^\circ \otimes \varepsilon_t] = 0$, we have In this case, $\mathbb{E}[y_{t-1}\otimes u_t] \neq 0$ in general, and hence $y_{t-1}$ is endogenous. \end{example}

-It is expected from Example \ref{exam2} that endogeneity can arise in many practical applications of the functional linear model, where $x_t$ is incompletely observed.
-In such a case, the exogeneity condition is likely violated.
-This type of endogeneity, induced by error-contaminated explanatory variables, was earlier studied by \cite{Chen_et_al_2020} (see Remark~\ref{rem1} for more details).

-As well expected from the literature on the standard linear simultaneous equation model, endogeneity should be properly addressed for consistent estimation of the regression operator.
-A widely used strategy to do this is the IV approach, which is pursued in our Hilbert space setting.